Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Abstract

 \section{Abstract}

-A quantum description of hairy black holes within the gravitational decoupling (GD) is developed using coherent graviton states.
-Classical geometry emerges as the mean-field limit of a finite graviton condensate, while quantum fluctuations introduce a short-distance regulator.
-We construct a coherent quantum GD hairy black hole metric by Gaussian-smearing the gravitational potential, with an effective width that encodes the size of the quantum core.
-The resulting geometry is free of curvature singularities over appropriate parameter ranges and exhibits modified horizon structures.
-The effective stress–energy tensor is derived, the energy conditions are analyzed, and the Misner--Sharp mass is computed.
-We investigate geodesics in the coherent quantum GD hairy black hole geometry, with relevant deviations from the RN case.
-Photon rings, critical impact parameters, and light deflection exhibit measurable strong-field modifications, allowing observational constraints on deviations from general relativity.
+We construct a coherent-state quantum extension of gravitational-decoupling (GD) hairy black holes, in which the classical spacetime geometry emerges as the mean-field limit of a finite graviton condensate, while quantum fluctuations provide a natural short-distance regulator.
+The coherent quantum GD hairy black hole metric is obtained by Gaussian smearing of the gravitational potential, with an effective width encoding the size of the quantum core.
+The resulting geometry is free of curvature singularities over appropriate parameter ranges and exhibits a modified horizon structure.
+We also investigate geodesic motion in the coherent quantum GD hairy spacetime and find significant deviations from the classical Reissner--Nordström (RN) geometry.
+In particular, the photon ring, critical impact parameter, and light deflection are modified by the combined effects of quantum corrections and GD hair, providing potential strong-field tests of deviations from general relativity.
+Finally, we employ the WKB approximation to show that the coherent quantum GD hairy black hole has a quasinormal mode spectrum that differs from those of both the classical GD hairy and Schwarzschild black holes.